Reception of WikiLeaks

-The WikiLeaks whistleblowing website founded by Julian Assange has received praise as well as criticism from from the public, hacktivists, journalist organisations and government officials.
+WikiLeaks, a whistleblowing website founded by Julian Assange, has received praise as well as criticism from the public, hacktivists, journalist organisations and government officials.
 The organisation has revealed human rights abuses and was the target of an alleged "cyber war".
 Allegations have been made that Wikileaks worked with or was exploited by the Russian government and acted in a partisan manner during the 2016 U.S. presidential election.

-The organisation has won a number of awards, including The Economist's New Media Award in 2008 at the Index on Censorship Awards and Amnesty International's UK Media Award in 2009.
-In 2010, the New York Daily News listed WikiLeaks first among websites "that could totally change the news".
-The UK Information Commissioner has stated that "WikiLeaks is part of the phenomenon of the online, empowered citizen".
-In its first days, an Internet petition calling for the cessation of extrajudicial intimidation of WikiLeaks attracted over six hundred thousand signatures.
+The organisation has won awards, including The Economist's New Media Award in 2008 at the Index on Censorship Awards and Amnesty International's UK Media Award in 2009.
+In 2010, the UK Information Commissioner stated that "WikiLeaks is part of the phenomenon of the online, empowered citizen".
+An Internet petition calling for the cessation of extrajudicial intimidation of WikiLeaks attracted over six hundred thousand signatures.
 Supporters of WikiLeaks in the media and academia have commended it for exposing state and corporate secrets, increasing transparency, supporting freedom of the press, and enhancing democratic discourse while challenging powerful institutions.

-Several U.S. government officials have criticised WikiLeaks for exposing classified information and claimed that the leaks harm U.S. national security and compromise international diplomacy.
-From the perspective of the U.S. security establishment, the issues of concern are the publication of sensitive information and the anonymity afforded by the internet.
-Several human rights organisations requested with respect to earlier document releases that WikiLeaks adequately redact the names of civilians working with international forces, in order to prevent repercussions.
+Some U.S. government officials have criticised WikiLeaks for exposing classified information and said that the leaks harm U.S. national security and compromise international diplomacy.
+The concerns include the publication of sensitive information and the anonymity afforded by the internet.
+Several human rights organisations requested that WikiLeaks redact the names of civilians working with international forces, in order to protect lives.
 Some journalists have criticised a perceived lack of editorial discretion when releasing thousands of documents at once and without sufficient analysis.

-The United Nations High Commissioner for Human Rights and a United Nations Special Rapporteur have also expressed their support for Wikileaks in the face of state and corporate attempts to suppress it.
+The United Nations High Commissioner for Human Rights, Navi Pillay, expressed concern about pressure being placed on private companies to enact a financial blockade against WikiLeaks, which Pillay said was a violation of WikiLeaks' right to freedom of expression.

 Background

 Timeline

-2006: Julian Assange, an Australian programmer and activist, founded WikiLeaks which the intention of publishing leaked documents.
+2006: Julian Assange, an Australian programmer and activist, founded WikiLeaks with the intention of publishing leaked documents.

 2010: WikiLeaks came to international attention when it published a series of leaks provided by U.S. Army intelligence analyst Chelsea Manning.
 These leaks included the Baghdad airstrike Collateral Murder video (April 2010), the Afghanistan war logs (July 2010), the Iraq war logs (October 2010), and Cablegate (November 2010).
 After the 2010 leaks, the United States government launched a criminal investigation into WikiLeaks.

 2013: Assange stood for the Australian Senate for the short-lived WikiLeaks Party but failed to win a seat.

 2016: During the 2016 U.S. election campaign, WikiLeaks published confidential Democratic Party emails, showing that the party's national committee favoured Hillary Clinton over her rival Bernie Sanders in the primaries.

 2017: WikiLeaks publishes the Vault 7 CIA files.

 2019: Julian Assange is ejected from the embassy, arrested by the London Metropolitan Police and a US indictment is unsealed.